n00veloper/easynovel/README.md

 # easynovel
  a simple novel maker with txt and images

- it will make you a easy and executable visual novel :)
+ it will make you a easy and executable visual novel :smile:

  how it works:
  [documentation for editor](/doc/editor.md)